legrch/netgex/README.md

 - `WithGRPCServerOptions(options ...grpc.ServerOption)` - Sets additional options for the gRPC server
 - `WithGRPCUnaryInterceptors(interceptors ...grpc.UnaryServerInterceptor)` - Sets the unary interceptors for the gRPC server
 - `WithGRPCStreamInterceptors(interceptors ...grpc.StreamServerInterceptor)` - Sets the stream interceptors for the gRPC server
-- `WithGatewayMuxOptions(options runtime.ServeMuxOption)` - Sets the ServeMux options for the gateway server
+- `WithGatewayMuxOptions(options ...runtime.ServeMuxOption)` - Sets the ServeMux options for the gateway server
 - `WithGatewayCORS(options cors.Options)` - Enables CORS with the specified options for the gateway

 ### JSON Options